 The Companies Act (Cell Companies Carrying on Business of Insurance) Regulations determine under article 9 (1) "that the assets of a cell company shall be either cellular assets or non-cellular assets".
 In accordance with article 9 (2) of the same regulations, the Directors of Atlas are obliged to keep: "(a) cellular assets separate and separately identifiable from non-cellular assets; (b) cellular assets attributable to each cell separate and separately identifiable from cellular assets attributable to other cells; and (c) separate records, accounts, statements and other documents as may be necessary to evidence the assets and liabilities of each cell as distinct and separate from the assets and liabilities of other cells in the same company."
-For the purposes of this report the non-cellular assets are referred to as "Core" assets.

-Therefore, within the PCC, the core assets comprise the assets of the Company which are non-cellular assets relating to the core operation.
+Therefore, within the PCC, the non-cellular (the Core) assets comprise the assets of the company which are non-cellular assets relating to the core operation.
 The assets of the PCC are either core assets or cellular assets.
 The assets attributable to a cell comprise assets represented by the proceeds of cell share capital, reserves and other assets attributable to the cell.